 Adding the Middleware

 Open the Startup.cs file located in the project's root folder.
-In the Configure method, add the following code to the end of the method:
+In the Configure method, add the following code before the app.UseSpa entry:

 Adding TX Text Control Angular